Asymmetric Distributed Trust: Asymmetric Byzantine quorum systems

 \subsection{Asymmetric trust}

 In our model with asymmetric trust, every process is free to make its own trust assumption and to express this with a fail-prone system.
 Hence, an \emph{asymmetric fail-prone system} $\BF = [\CF_1, \dots, \CF_n]$ consists of an array of fail-prone systems, where $\CF_i$ denotes the trust assumption of~$p_i$.
 One often assumes $p_i \not\in F_i$ for practical reasons, but this is not necessary.
-This notion has earlier been formalized by Damg{\aa}rd et al.~\cite{ddfn07}.
+This notion has earlier been formalized by Damg{\aa}rd et al.~\cite{DBLP:conf/asiacrypt/DamgardDFN07}.

 \begin{definition}[Asymmetric Byzantine quorum system] An \emph{asymmetric Byzantine quorum system} for \BF is an array of collections of sets $\BQ = [\CQ_1, \dots, \CQ_n]$, where $\CQ_i \subseteq 2^{\CP}$ for $i \in [1,n]$.
 The set $\CQ_i \subseteq 2^{\CP}$ is called the \emph{quorum system of $p_i$} and any set $Q_i \in \CQ_i$ is called a \emph{quorum (set) for $p_i$}.
-It satisfies: \begin{description} \item[Consistency:] The intersection of two quorums for any two processes contains at least one process for which both processes assume that it is not faulty, i.e.,
+It satisfies: \begin{description} \item[Consistency:] The intersection of two quorums for any two processes contains at least one process for which either process assumes that it is not faulty, i.e.,

 \item[Availability:] For any process~$p_i$ and any set of processes that may fail together according to $p_i$, there exists a disjoint quorum for $p_i$ in $\CQ_i$, i.e.,

 \end{description} \end{definition}